testcontainers/testcontainers-go/docs/modules/databend.md

 {% include "../features/common_functional_options.md" %}

-#### Set username, password, and database name
+#### Set username, password

-If you need to set a different user/password/database, you can use `WithUsername`, `WithPassword`, `WithDatabase` options.
+If you need to set a different user/password/database, you can use `WithUsername`, `WithPassword` options.

 !!!info
 The default values for the username is `databend`, for password is `databend` and for the default database name is `default`.